Implementation in R a pipeline that uses AROSICS to perform a global or local co-registration on a file or a group of files located inside a folder

 - path_in

-chr.
-Path to the target image, or to a folder containing multiple target images.
+character.
+Path to the target images, or to a folder containing multiple target images.
 Images must be of Geotiff format.

 - ref_filepath